deekshaarora12/Calculator_Behaviour/addition.md

 Scenario: Addition of two positive numbers

-Given The calculator is turned on
+Given The calculator is on

 When I type in "positive number"
 And I press "plus"